Electrical Fast Transient (EFT) Test - Overview, Levels, & Setup

 • Electrical Systems & Subsystems(2)

-This common conducted immunity standard is used for testing electrical and electronics system's ability to function given the interference (often called stress) or a burst event.
+This basic immunity standard is used for testing electrical and electronics system's ability to function given the interference (often called stress) of an EFT event.
 Immunity is commonly thought of as what interference or noise equipment is able to withstand given the electromagnetic environment in which it functions.
-These often involve several tests, the most common being surge, EFT, and electrostatic discharge (ESD) events.
+These often involve several tests, the most common being combination wave surge, EFT, and electrostatic discharge (ESD) events.

 What is the EFT waveform?

-The pulse waveform for EFT is defined by a risetime of 5 ns, pulse width/duration of 50 ns, and burst duration of 300 ms (5) with varying tolerances based upon the resistance of the attenuator used to verify.
+The waveform for EFT is defined by a rise time of 5 ns, a pulse width of 50 ns, and a frequency of 5 or 100 kHz.

 Frequency